asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 This demo consists of source, scripts, and configuration files that can be used together to demonstrate how we can boot up a confidential virtual machine (VM) whose VM image protected with JinDisk.
 It can help the user of a confidential computing cloud to transform his/her base image to a encrypted JinDisk image.
 And scripts are designed for the guest user to build a confidential VM image and to start up the confidential VM automatically.

-We first describe the components that this demo needs.
+We first describe the [components](#1) that this demo needs.

-We then show the general workflow of deploying a confidential VM image from the Guest Owner's perspective.
+We then show the [general workflow](#2) of deploying a confidential VM image from the Guest Owner's perspective.
 Here, the *Guest Owner (GO)* is the client in a VM-based TEE environment that would like to use the confidential computing cloud.

-Finally, we give a step-by-step guide to show how the Guest Owner can prepare the encrypted image.
+Finally, we give a [step-by-step guide](#3) to show how the Guest Owner can prepare the encrypted image.

 ---

-## Components
+<h2 id="1"> Components </h2>

 The demo depends on several components.
 The first one is the `jindisksetup` command line tool used to conveniently set up the `dm-jindisk` kernel module, which works as a device mapper and provides transparent encryption of block devices.